top of page

 Figure 9: Spectral Range of Sentinel-2 Multispectral Imagery.
 Source: Geosage.com

-The utility of Hyperspectral imaging also highlights the weakness of Multispectral imaging which is often less suitable for workflows that require finer delineation.
-Consider the spectral range of Sentinel-2 satellite's Multispectral Imager (MSI) instrument as depicted in Figure 9 above.
-While it is indeed possible to demarcate healthy vegetation from stressed or dry vegetation using the information captured within the spectral bands of Sentinel-2 imagery datasets, it would be challenging to distinguish whether the vegetation is highly-stressed or dry due to a) non-contiguous bands i.e. gaps in data and b) wider bands especially at higher wavelengths which normalizes reflectance sensitivity.
+While it would be possible to demarcate healthy vegetation from stressed or dry vegetation using the information aggregated within the spectral bands of Sentinel-2, however, it would be challenging to distinguish whether the vegetation is highly-stressed or dry due to a) non-contiguous bands i.e. gaps in data and b) broader bands particularly at higher wavelengths which would normalize rather than highlight the variable reflectance response of these two surfaces.

-Remind yourself that how illumination interacts with an object is determined not by an individual factor but by the roughness, geometric & biogeochemical properties of the object as a whole (besides atmospheric influences and the wavelength itself).
-More of one and less of the other would significantly alter the spectral signature of the object under consideration - as depicted in Video 1 below which shows an iterative spectral signature of vegetation using one geometric influencer (leaf area index) and two biogeochemical influencers (chlorophyll, leaf water content).
-Such intricate reflectance behaviours are precisely why finer delineation using Multispectral imagery tends to be challenging and which is where the superiority of Hyperspectral imaging comes to the fore.
+Remind yourself that how a surface responds to energy is determined not by an individual factor in isolation but by the surface roughness, geometric and biogeochemical properties of the surface material as a whole (besides atmospheric influences and the characteristics of the transmitted wavelength itself).
+More of one and less of the other would alter the Spectral Signature of the surface under consideration.
+Video 1 below depicts an iterative spectral signature of vegetation by altering using one geometric influencer (leaf area index) and two biogeochemical influencers (chlorophyll, leaf water content).
+Such intricacies in reflectance responses are precisely why using Multispectral imagery for finer characterization of surfaces tends to be challenging and which is where the superiority of Hyperspectral imaging comes to the fore.

 Video 1: How Spectral Signature of Vegetation changes upon iterating two biogeochemical influencers (chlorophyll, leaf water content) and one geometric influencer (leaf area index)